-Financing Bond may only be purchased if financed by an Authorized Institutional including) the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue
+The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date at a variable rate equal to the applicable six (6) month LIBOR plus or minus a fixed number of basis points as applicable on the Issue Date.
+The bonds will not earn or accrue interest after maturity.

-Lender.